-The Company established "Diversity, Equity and Inclusion Statement" for the purpose of promoting Nomura's diversity management.
-The statement was updated to incorporate a perspective of equity in October, 2022, from "Diversity and Inclusion Statement" which was originally published in September, 2019.
-The updated statement expresses the Company's commitment to creating a diverse and inclusive workplace that offers fair and equitable opportunities to all employees.
-Nomura Group, which operates its business globally, recognizes ensuring and enhancing the structure for human resource development is important, for each employee with various backgrounds/values such as nationality, ethnic origin, race, gender, age, religion, beliefs, social standing, gender preference, gender identity, disability or any other attribution, and career, to be able to utilize her/his capabilities, and have been promoting initiatives for this purpose.
+We believe that diversity helps improve our competitiveness, innovation, and advanced risk management.
+In July 2016, we adopted our "Declaration on Diversity and Inclusion" initiative, in which we committed to create a work environment where all employees can demonstrate their capabilities and realize their full potential.
+In October 2022, we further updated it with the addition of the concept of equity to become our "Group Diversity, Equity and Inclusion Statement".
+Equity from our perspective differs from equality, in that it is less about allocating the exact same resources and opportunities to everyone (equality), but more about providing the best resources and opportunities to each of our employees according to their different circumstances and needs, and therefore creating an equitable space where everyone can meet their objectives.
+We aim to create a workplace that provides fair and equitable opportunities for our diverse employees and which instills a strong sense of belonging.
+Nomura Group, which operates its business globally, recognizes ensuring and enhancing the structure for human resource development is important, for each employee with various backgrounds/values such as nationality, race, age, gender, gender identity, sexual orientation, belief, social status, disability or any other attribution, and career, to be able to utilize her/his capabilities, and have been promoting initiatives for this purpose.
 Nomura Group already has employees with diverse careers, backgrounds and values, as a result of these initiatives and appoints management positions by considering their abilities and performance, regardless of nationality or whether they are hired by mid-career (experienced) recruiting.
 Therefore, the Company does not intend to set specific targets in terms of promoting employees especially with these attributes in management.
-The Company will continue to respect the diversity of its employees and their different values, and make its efforts to builds a healthy work environment in which each and every employees can be successful in utilizing her or his capabilities.